bea11/AOT-Dashboard/README.md

 # Advanced Visualization for Deep Space Telemetry Applications

 This is the project for my dissertation, "Advanced Visualization for Deep Space Telemetry Applications".
 This Python dashboard uses Dash to visualize Adaptive Optics Telemetry (AOT) data.
-The project leverages the `aotpy` Python package, along with Numpy and Plotly, and utilizes datasets from the European Southern Observatory (ESO).
+The project uses the `aotpy` (https://aotpy.readthedocs.io/en/latest/aotpy.html) Python package, along with Numpy and Plotly, and utilizes datasets from the European Southern Observatory (ESO).

 ## Datasets